 Like most herbs, you can grow your mint plant also directly in water.
 Fill a glass, a vase or a jar with water and put your cuttings of the peppermint plant in it.
 Make sure that no leaves touch the water by plucking the bottom leaves.

 Mint is your go-to breath refresher.
 No wonder it flavours chewing-gums and toothpaste alike.
 But it is also great against a cold and sore throat as it contains menthol.
 Peppermint water is even supposed to improve breastfeeding as peppermint water can heal nipple injuries caused by infants.

 To summarize this section we wanted to give you a full health benefits overview for mint:

 - Breath refresher

-- Helps against cold and sore throat as it contains menthol
+- Helps against the cold and sore throat as it contains menthol

 - Peppermint water helps with breast-feeding